RonnyldoSilva/OpenCV_Mat_to_Base64/README.md

 # Mat to Base64 and Base64 to Mat (OPENCV C++)

-:star::star::star::star::star: (If it was useful, leave a star)

 ## What does this algorithm do?

 Convert Mat (OPENCV) to base64, and vise-versa.